ChemStud24/FinalProject/README.md

 action(self, state, legal_actions) : returns a legal action given the state of the game

-update(self, state, action, reward) : updates the agent's internal decision making given the reward

 save(self, filename) : save's the agent's internal table, heuristic, etc. used for choosing actions

 load(self, filename) : load's the agent's memory/experience from a file that was made by calling agent.save()

+ELIMINATED:

+update(self, state, action, reward) : updates the agent's internal decision making given the reward